backups-obsidian/backup-obsidian-2/100 study-notes/116 CSS/CSS - Flexbox.md

 - To use a flexbox layout the container needs to have a `display: flex`

 > [!important]- When we do `display: flex` the children block elements actually become flex items.
 They are no longer block elements.
-> Flex items line up horizontally by default.
+> All the flex items *line up horizontally by default* even if it means there can be overflow (horizontal scrollbar) for small screen sizes.

 - The *default behaviour of flex item* is to be **as small as possible while maintaining everything on one line**.